BroadbandForum/usp/specification/extensions/iot/index.md

 #### LevelControl

 The level controller capability allows a continuous change of a value within a predefined range.
-Its capabilities are defined by these three mandatory parameters:
+Its capabilities are defined by these three mandatory Parameters:

 * `Unit` - The unit used for the value
 * `MinValue` - The minimum value the value can be set